 Initial investigation of off-the-shelf patient management and customer relationship management (CRM) packages failed to identify a suitable candidate, so Pact turned to IT business application specialist, Enabling, for help.
 Having been in discussions with Pact for more than a year Enabling was familiar with the organisation’s requirements and capabilities.

-Enabling recommended Sage CRM as a powerful software platform which also offered the flexibility for customisation to meet Pact’s very specific client reporting requirements.
-In addition, enabling suggested integrating the CRM application with Pact’s website using Sage CRM Self Service.
+Enabling recommended a powerful CRM software platform which also offered the flexibility for customisation to meet Pact’s very specific client reporting requirements.
+In addition, enabling suggested integrating the CRM application with Pact’s website.
 This would provide authorised staff and healthcare professionals with secure access to the client records from any location.

 In late 2008, Enabling consultants began working with Pact staff to build a limited prototype of the system.
 One of the first challenges was to examine almost four boxes of client records and associated information that had been collated by Data Cilice, one of Pact’s volunteers.
 The boxes gave the team an idea of the enormity of the challenge ahead of them.